devdanny2024/jbbmo-Introduction-to-Git-and-GitHub/README.md

 ## Simple Interest Calculator

 A calculator that calculates simple interest given principal, annual rate of interest and time period.
-This line was added to demonstrate a pull request.
+This change was added to demonstrate a pull request.

 ```
 Input: